 Surrounded by flourishing forest home to diverse wildlife, this grandiose waterfall prides itself with three cascading foliage-taped boulders fringed with plants and grasses.

 The first tier is the main attraction or the façade of Awao Falls.
 With an astonishing height of 80 feet, water drapes from the top of the accented boulder, creating a beautifully and intricately patterned white-water curtain.
-Commonly known as the Falls 1, the first tier has a few open cottages around the area with a water basin perfect for swimming.
+Commonly known as Falls 1, the first tier has a few open cottages around the area with a water basin perfect for swimming.

 To reach the second tier, one must take a short yet challenging ascent upstream.
 Once you’re at the second tier, its water basin will welcome you.
 Not as tall as the first layer, the second cascade, aptly called Falls 2, is 25 meters high.
 It also offers few open cottages to accommodate visitors and tourists wanting to witness its beauty.
+The third cascade, meanwhile, is just right on top of the second tier.
+With a 20-meter height and a shallow natural pool, it is smaller than the second one.

-Fortunately, Awao Falls has preserved its unadulterated beauty even if it becomes more and more well-known among tourist goers, thanks largely to the local government unit of Monkayo for taking initiatives to maintain its raw and natural beauty.
+Fortunately, Awao Falls has preserved its unadulterated beauty even as it becomes more and more well-known among tourist goers, thanks largely to the local government unit of Monkayo for taking initiatives to maintain its raw and natural beauty.

 How to get to Awao Falls

-Upon arrival at Monkayo’s bus terminal, look for a habal-habal (motorcycle) or a modified motorcycle famously dubbed as skylab.
+Upon arrival at Monkayo’s bus terminal, look for a habal-habal (motorcycle) or a modified motorcycle, famously dubbed as skylab.
 Take either of these and head straight to Awao Falls.

 The easiest way to get to Awao Falls